kCottrell-dev/Radix_Sort/README.md

 ### Design

-I used only one class and the radix-sort method so that I may sort them as a radix-sort.
+I used only one class and the radix-sort method so that I may sort them as a radix-sort, also the main method has the print statement and calls the sorting.

 ```
 Give examples